 All race proceeds benefit Family and Morale, Welfare, and Recreation (MWR) programs of the U.S. military.

 Touted as the area's largest art show, more than 200 artists display a wide variety of artwork and crafts throughout Bethesda Row during the annual Bethesda Row Arts Festival in Bethesda, Maryland.
-This family-friendly event also features some of the area's best musical acts and street performers as well as several local food vendors and a variety of hands-on kids' activities.
+You'll find wearable fiber art and jewelry, art glass creations, woodworking, as well as photography and canvas-artworks.

-See a display of more than 550 antique and classic automobiles during the annual Rockville Antique & Classic Car Show at the Rockville Civic Center grounds in Maryland.
+On Saturday, October 19, 2019, from11 a.m.–3:30 p.m., see a display of more than 550 antique and classic automobiles during the annual Rockville Antique & Classic Car Show at the Rockville Civic Center grounds in Maryland.
 Enjoy the shining beauty of cars from Packards to Ferraris displayed by their owners and over 32 classic car clubs.
 There's also a car sales area, food and drink for purchase, and a flea market.